deiman/mightycrawler/README.md

 * saveThreads: Number of threads used for saving content to disk.

 * maxPages: Stop after downloading this number of pages.

+* maxRecursion: Stop when reaching this recursion level.

 * downloadDelay: Each download thread waits this number of seconds before it starts.